Lector's Notes

-First Sunday of Lent, Year A, February 10, 2008
+First Sunday of Lent, February 26, 2023

-First reading, Genesis 2:7-9, 3:1-7
+First Reading, Genesis 2:7-9, 3:1-7

 Our Liturgical Setting: It's Lent, originally the season when those about to be baptized repented their lives of sin and sought to know the Lord Jesus more intimately.
 Then Lent became a season for the baptized to do the same.
 We search ourselves honestly, and pray earnestly, to know where we must become open to God's grace of ongoing conversion.
 The church begins the season with a reflection on the origins of sin among us.
 Good preparation for the lector would be to read all of chapters 2 and 3 of Genesis, not just the selected verses in the Lectionary.